petabyt/crypticos/README.md

 Here is simple emulator in MIT Scratch: https://scratch.mit.edu/projects/424817216/

+Also, you can see the self hosting process in https://github.com/pufflegamerz/crypticos/tree/master/casm

 ## Goals
 - [x] Write interpreter OS in 512 bytes
 - [x] Write simple programs in that interpreter